How your hip works

 Simple stretching, strengthening and stabilising exercises

 The following exercises are designed to stretch, strengthen and stabilise the structures that support your hip.
+These exercises are also available to download and keep (PDF, 983 KB).

 It’s important not to overstretch yourself if you’re in pain.
 It’s normal to feel some aching in the muscles after exercising, but you should stop and seek advice if you have joint pain that lasts more than a few days.